docksal/docksal/docs/content/stack/configuration-variables.md

 ## DOCKSAL_DNS_IP

-Can be used to override IP binding for the docksal-dns system service, e.g., DOCKSAL_DNS_IP=0.0.0.0.
+Can be used to override IP binding for the docksal-dns system service (Linux only).

+This is automatically set to `0.0.0.0` (meaning "listen on all network interfaces") for:

+- all virtualized environments (all macOS and Windows installation modes)

 ### DOCKSAL_DNS_UPSTREAM